berkano/katsu/README.md

 # Credits & License

-- The ext.pathfinding package is adapted from http://www.gudradain.byethost12.com/Pathfinding.html, all that has changed is the package name (licensing terms are unclear).
+- The katsu.spatial.pathfinding package is adapted from http://www.gudradain.byethost12.com/Pathfinding.html, all that has changed is the package name (licensing terms are unclear).
 - The Minecraftia font was obtained from http://www.dafont.com/minecraftia.font.
 Copyright Andrew Tyler.
 Visit that page for requirements around commercial usage.
 - All other code and assets are hereby released into the public domain.